jngdan/JWS/README.md

 - A male USB-C to USB-C cable (USB-C OUT socket to the box),
 - A case (inside dimensions must be at least L120 x W75 x H27 mm),
 - A translucent smoked acrylic sheet L75 x W35 x H1mm (cover for the OLED screen),
-- Standard hardware (1.6, 2.5 and 3mm screws, washers, and nuts), wiring (22 AWG gauge), heat shrink tubing.
+- Standard hardware (1.6, 2.5 and 3mm screws, washers, and nuts), wiring (20 and 22-24 AWG gauge), heat shrink tubing.

 Operations <br>